gajos112/Digital-Forensics/Memory Forensic/Tools.md

 **CRASH:** vol.py imagecopy -f MEMORY.DMP -O crashdump.raw –-profile=Win2016x64_14393

-**Sleep:** uses just enough power to maintain the information in your PC’s memory.
+**SLEEP MODE:** uses just enough power to maintain the information in your PC’s memory.

-**Hibernate:** conserves even more power by writing the information in memory out to the hard drive and essentially shutting down—the.
+**HIBERNATE MODE:** conserves even more power by writing the information in memory out to the hard drive and essentially shutting down—the.
 The hiberfil.sys file is located at C:hiberfil.sys If it is not there then you apparently have hibernation turned off.